jekor/fsrest/README.markdown

 $ cat > articles/PUT
 #!/usr/bin/env bash -e
 mkdir -p $1
-cat > $1/$2
+cat > $1/$REPRESENTATION
 ^D
 $ chmod +x articles/PUT
 ```

-The first argument to the executable (`$1`) is the name of the resource (`restful-api-design`).
-The second argument is the filename corresponding to the representation (`text.html`).
+The first argument to the executable (`$1`) is the bare name of the resource (`restful-api-design`).
+This is a convenience for PUT and DELETE executables that is equivalent to the basename of the `RESOURCE` environment varilable.
+It's useful since the handlers will usually need to create or delete the corresponding directory.

 What about PUT for existing resources?
-You might implement editing of the comments from the earlier example with PUT.
-So, to replace the content that was created by the earlier POST, you could:
+You might want to allow editing of the comments from the earlier example with PUT.
+To replace the content that was created by the earlier POST, you could:

 ```
 $ curl -X PUT -H 'Content-Type: text/plain' -d 'First post!' http://localhost/comments/1